What is Epilepsy?

 Current research shows that 1 out of every 26 Americans will develop epilepsy and 1 out of every 10 Americans will have at least one seizure in their lives.
 Epilepsy affects people of all ages, races and ethnic backgrounds.
 The condition can develop at any time of life, however, it strikes most often among the very young and the very old.
 Epilepsy is one of the most common neurological disorders in children.
 One or two out of 200 of the today’s population is affected by epilepsy, which adds up to more than 3.4 million Americans living with epilepsy.
 Epilepsy is the 4th most common neurological disorder, only behind Alzheimer’s disease and stroke.
 It is equal in prevalence to Cerebral Palsy, Multiple Sclerosis and Parkinson’s disease combined.

 It is important to remember that epilepsy is not contagious and it does not cause mental illness.
 It is what you have, not what you are.
-Most people with epilepsy have normal intelligence and some have superior intelligence.
-Epilepsy is a medical disorder that only affects the person during the few moments when they are having a seizure.
-People who have epilepsy are just like everybody else–some short, some tall; some shy, some outgoing; some athletic, some not so good at sports; and so on.
+Most people with epilepsy have average, if not above average IQ’s, and are just like everybody else–some short, some tall; some shy, some outgoing; some athletic, some not so good at sports; and so on.
 Everyone has different strengths and weaknesses.
 Epilepsy is only one part of a person’s life, it should not stand in the way of achievement or success or living life like everyone else!

 In more than 7 out of every 10 cases of epilepsy, no exact cause can be found.
 Some of the known causes include: head injuries, high fever, brain tumors, genetic factors, poisoning, congenital defects or a serious illness that affects the brain (ex: meningitis).
 Seizures in older people may also be caused by: heart disease, stroke, Alzheimer’s, circulatory problems, diseases affecting the brain, brain tumors or scarring from brain surgery.